fbpx

 Generic Drugs For Cancer

-In this article, we will discuss in detail the use of generic drugs for cancer treatment, its effectiveness, and cost comparison with branded drugs.
+In this article, we will discuss in detail the use of generic drugs for cancer treatment, their effectiveness, and cost comparison with branded drugs.

 First, let us understand what are Branded drugs vs Generic Medicine.